o-date/help/editing-the-repo.md

 You're now ready to ask me to pull - to incorporate-  your changes into the main repository.
 This is a 'Pull Request'.
 ![odate1](/help-images/odate-7.png)

 On this page, the only thing you need to do is hit the green button.
-The way to read the box above is 'pull INTO this repo FROM this repo'.
+The way to read the box above is 'pull changes INTO this repo FROM this repo'.
 ![odate1](/help-images/odate-8.png)

 On this page, you leave a note describing the change(s) you've made.
 Then hit the green button.